 “Very few memories of Abenaki people during the 19th century have been preserved in New Hampshire’s town histories, leading many people to imagine that the Indians mostly disappeared…Historians have only recently begun exposing the degree to which white town historians adopted stereotypical, racialized narratives of “vanishing Indians” that distorted the historical record.”

-This explanation also helps explain the somewhat common remark that the Sadoques were “hiding in plain sight.”
+This information also helps explain the somewhat common remark that the Sadoques were “hiding in plain sight.”

 Here’s some of what we do know: